 At the beginning of this year, I ventured the prediction that 2017 will be “The Year of TOSCA.”

 Six months later, the TOSCA landscape has not changed much – except for the projects around it which have changed – and there is a divergence threat on the horizon on which I will elaborate.
 But TOSCA still is the dominant DSL for the modeling of cloud applications deployment and orchestration, and it is also embraced by the Telco world.
 “Blessed” by standards communities such as ETSI NFV and MEF, it recently was anointed “lingua franca” by Open Network Automation Platform (ONAP) – the largest Telco open source project around.
-Earlier even than that, it was incorporated into OpenStack under project Tacker.
+Even earlier than that, it was incorporated into OpenStack under project Tacker.
 For full disclosure, another Telco open source project, Open Source MANO (OSM), is not – yet – embracing TOSCA, but rather stays loyal to YANG.

 Overall, this is very good news for the TOSCA community, and a well-deserved reward for the small handful of people that have created and are maintaining and enhancing this set of specifications in OASIS.
 As the saying goes – it is now TOSCA’s turf to lose.
 Unfortunately, and that is the bad news, it could happen.